Skip to main content

 • Complementary medicine is used to describe a wide range of healthcare medicines, therapies (forms of treatment that do not involve medicines) and other products that are not generally considered as part of conventional medicine.

-• Some complementary medicines may help with mild symptoms, but there is little evidence that many popular complementary medicines help with symptoms or are safe.
+• Some complementary medicines may help with mild symptoms, but overall more evidence is needed.

 • Avoid buying online products – their safety cannot be guaranteed.

-• Bioidentical compounded hormone therapy cannot be recommended because their safety is unknown.
+• Bioidentical compounded hormone therapies cannot be recommended because their safety is unknown.

 • No complementary medicine is as effective as oestrogen therapy for menopausal symptoms.